smfo/whatILearntToday/Backend/.NET-C#/healthCheck.md

 A health check endpoint is created to respond with a health respond.
 By default no specific checks of dependencies or subsystems are registered.
 If the application responds it is good.\
 The default response is a `HealthStatus` enum with `HealthStatus.Healthy, HealthStatus.Degraded, HealthStatus.Unhealthy`.

-HealthCheck statuses can be registered with `AddHealthChecks`, and a health check endpoint is created by calling `MapHealthChecks`.
+HealthCheck statuses can be registered with `AddHealthChecks`, and a health check endpoint is created by calling `MapHealthChecks/UseHealthChecks`.

 The example creates a endpoint at /healthz
 ```C#